 Roadmap Management

 One of Productboard’s selling points is its ability to create dynamic roadmaps that keep stakeholders informed.
-The platform’s intuitive interface, combined with its data driven approach enables teams to create and manage roadmaps that are visually appealing and strategically sound.
+The platform’s intuitive interface, combined with its data-driven approach, enables teams to create and manage roadmaps that are visually appealing and strategically sound.

 Insights Collection

-Productboard’s Insights collections is a great way to analyze trends in consumer behavior.
+Productboard’s Insights collection is a great way to analyze trends in consumer behavior.
 This feature also allows users to group all insights together so that product managers can access and process feedback in less time.
 Users can also search through these collections with the help of set filters.

 Cons